 Command Injection

-# Basic injection characters
+# Basic injection characters — try all of these in input fields

 ; id